cloudflinger/aws-k8s-vpn-starter-kit/README.md

 - Kubernetes spec files to install OpenVPN backed by LDAP.
 (Bring your own LDAP)
 - A little glue code that powers the makefile.

-## Pre-requisites
+## Requirements

-You must [install Docker](https://docs.docker.com/install/) to use the AWS k8s vpn starter kit.

-## Setup your LDAP provider
+### Docker

+Docker must [be installed](https://docs.docker.com/install/) on your workstation.

+We rely on docker to build/download our toolkit for creating and managing our cloud resources and application deployments.

+By using docker in this way, we save you a bunch of time in setup for your workstation and can verify certain versions of the tooling as known to work well together.

+### LDAP

+We are assuming LDAP as the backing authentication mechanism for the VPN.
+You'll have to provide your own LDAP implementation for now.
+The configuration will be convered later but you'll need the ldap url, a username & password to connect to the ldap server as the vpn server, and a filter to specify which ldap users can log in to the VPN.

-If you do not already have LDAP, we recommend you get started with Foxpass.
+If you do not already have LDAP, we recommend you get started with [Foxpass](https://www.foxpass.com/).

 Once you have your account, follow these docs to [Set Up a VPN](https://foxpass.readme.io/docs/set-up-a-vpn)

-## AWS environment
+### AWS Account & Credentials

+For use with this starter kit you'll need an [AWS Account](https://aws.amazon.com/).
+This starter kit is not designed to be used with the free tier and will incur non-trivial cost.

 An aws key pair with IAM permissions to create a VPC and EKS cluster is required to proceed.
-It must be made available inside the docker container.

-### Option 1 - set the env vars in your shell
+We use the credentials to authorize terraform to create resources in your amazon account.

+This kit attempts to integrate with common aws cli based workflows.

+Not yet, but the targeted implementation is to first check if `$AWS_ACCESS_KEY_ID` and `$AWS_SECRET_ACCESS_KEY` are set.
+If they are, then we use those values.
+If they aren't then we check to see if `$AWS_PROFILE` is set.
+If it isn't then we set it to "default".
+We then look up and set `$AWS_ACCESS_KEY_ID`, and `$AWS_SECRET_ACCESS_KEY` from the aws configuration directory, which defaults to `~/.aws/`.
+If we are unable to find a satisfactory value for `$AWS_ACCESS_KEY_ID` or `$AWS_SECRET_ACCESS_KEY` then we will not proceed.

+We then look up the region configured in `$AWS_DEFAULT_REGION`.
+If it is not set we set it from the aws configuration directory.
+If we are unable to find a value for `$AWS_DEFAULT_REGION` we will not proceed.

-Set the [AWS cli env vars](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html) to get started:
+Set the [AWS cli env vars](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html) to get started

+**Required Environment Variables:**
 -   AWS_ACCESS_KEY_ID
 -   AWS_SECRET_ACCESS_KEY
 -   AWS_DEFAULT_REGION

-### Option 2 - use an AWS profile

-`AWS_PROFILE` is supported, with one condition:

--   You must set `region` in your profile
+**or*

+- `AWS_PROFILE`
+- a properly configured aws installation including region

 Example